Motorcyclists are known for being ready for adventure. But what do you do when that call to adventure lasts for more than a day or two?

 It’s important to keep in mind that motorcycle camper trailers aren’t RVs.
 Rather, they share a lot more in common with compact teardrop trailers like you’d see a small car towing and wall tents like the kind that hunters often use.

 In fact, many motorcycle camper trailers are essentially rigid tents.
 They provide enough room for one to two people to sleep and maybe some space to keep your gear out of the elements, but not much else.
+Just like traditional camping, you will need to find ways to keep clean and cook meals over an open fire.

 What are the Advantages of Motorcycle Camper Trailers?